PhoenixBasics/phoenixbasics.github.io/step7userprofiles.md

 ```

 ### Add profile edit page
+(Use `git checkout 7c.profile_edit` to catch up with the class)

 First we'll need a profile controller.
+Create a new file named `lib/fawkes_web/controllers/profile_controller.ex`.
 For now we'll just implement the Edit and Update actions.

 ```
 defmodule FawkesWeb.ProfileController do